PhaseEight/lbm-webapp/README.md

     md logbookmanger-web
     cd logbookmanger-web

-clone this repository with all Branches
+###clone this repository with all Branches

     git clone -o github https://github.com/pedroneil/lbm-webapp.git lbm-webapp

+###clone spring-webflow

+	change to your workspace
+	cd D:\Development\GitHub\logbookmanager-web
+	git clone git://github.com/SpringSource/spring-webflow.git spring-webflow

-pulling/pushing from/to guidelines using remote/github repository:
+##pulling/pushing from/to guidelines using remote/github repository:

     git stash - to make sure your changes are stash and your copy is reverted to the last commit that is in-sync with the remote. git pull - pull changes from remote